 Dialectic and Rhetoric Class Descriptions

-All classes will include teaching on Mondays with homework assigned during the week and brought back to be graded the following week.
+All classes will include teaching one day a week (usually Mondays) with homework assigned during the week and brought back to be graded the following week.
 Number grades will be given, and a transcript from Focus Preparatory will be available to show credits earned and GPA.

 Multiple grade levels will explore literature, writing, and grammar together in this class.
-The grammar exercises are based on whatever grade level the student is, while literature selections are not from a literature textbook, but real books coordinated from the Tapestry of Grace curriculum.
+The grammar exercises are based on whatever grade level the student is, while literature selections are not from a literature textbook, but real books similar to those used in Sunlight and Tapestry of Grace curriculums.
 And the writing--just wait and see!
 Writing will not just be for an assignment--it will be a whole new experience!
-Grades 7-12
+Grades 7-9

-Although you might not thinks so at first, algebra is used all around us.
-The skills you learn in this high school credit class, using the textbook Saxon Algebra I, will help you for the rest of your life.
+The skills you learn in this class, using the textbook Saxon Algebra 1/2, will set the foundation for all future maths.
 Topics covered include absolute value, like terms, basic geometry, exponents, work problems, inequalities, square roots, solving single and multi-variable equations, polynomials, graphing, scientific notation, basic geometry, quadratic equations, and much more.
-Grades 8-10, must have completed Pre-Algebra or 8th Grade Math
+Grades 7-9, must have completed 7th Grade Math

 If the medical sciences interest you, or even if you just want to learn about the amazing body you have, this upper level anatomy and physiology course is a must.
 You will delve deep into the human body, its structure and functions from the whole body perspective down to how specific chemicals and electrical messages cause important body processes.
 Labs are done right after class and will involve a few dissections.
 Grades 11-12, must have completed Biology